Rolf Wütherich: James Dean's fatal crash

 At approximately 5:15pm, Dean and Hickman left Blackwells Corner driving west on Route 46 toward Paso Robles, approximately sixty miles away.
 Dean accelerated in the Porsche and left the Ford station wagon far behind.
 Further along on Rt.
 46, the Porsche crested Polonio Pass and headed down the long Antelope Grade passing cars along the way toward the junction floor at Rt.
 46 and 41.
 Dean spotted an oncoming black-and-white 1950 Ford Custom coupe heading east on Rt.
 46 toward the junction.
 The time was approximately 5:45pm.
 Its driver, 23-year-old Navy Veteran and Cal Poly student Donald Turnupseed, suddenly turned in front of the Porsche to take the left fork onto Route 41.
 Turnupseed then hesitated as he 'spiked' the brakes just as the Ford crossed over the center line.
 Dean saw an impending crash and apparently tried to 'power steer' the Spyder in a 'side stepping' racing maneuver—but there wasn't enough time or space as the two cars crashed almost head-on.
 The Spyder flipped up into the air and landed back on its wheels off in a gully, northwest of the junction.
 The sheer velocity of the impact sent the much heavier Ford broad-sliding thirty-nine feet down Rt.
 46 in the west bound lane.
-Later findings showed that Dean's car was not racing but that he drove at 70 mph and was braking hard before the crash.
+Later findings showed that Dean drove at 70 mph and was braking hard before the crash.
 The first witnesses of the scene driving behind Turnupseed, Tom Frederick, 28, and his 15-year-old brother-in-law Don Dooley, testified at the coroner's inquest that Rolf Wütherich was actually driving the car and that James Dean sat in the passenger's seat.
 The inquest was only looking into the possibility of criminal wrongdoing by Turnupseed ("What we want to find out is who this person was, and how he came to his death, whether there was negligence on the part of Mr. Turnupseed, or whether there wasn’t."), such that the final landing position of Wütherich, on the road next to the driver's side after being ejected from the spinning Spyder, was not germane to the inquest.

 James Dean had been cut from the Spyder's mangled cockpit after his left foot was crushed between the clutch and brake pedal.
 Dean was severely injured and was put in an ambulance.
 The barely conscious Wütherich, who had been thrown from the Spyder onto the shoulder of the road next to the Porsche, was loaded in next.
 Dean and Wütherich were taken to the Paso Robles War Memorial Hospital, twenty-eight miles away.
 Dean was pronounced dead on arrival.
 Wütherich survived the crash with a double fractured jaw and serious hip and femur injuries.
 He was taken to a Los Angeles hospital for immediate surgery.
 So badly torn was Wütherich's left hip that it required more surgery over the next six months.